How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 Further therapy

 For uncomplicated closed fractures, conservative treatment is used.
-To begin with, under x-ray control, reposition of bone fragments is performed.
-They are set in the correct position, which contributes to further healing.
-Immediately after repositioning, the finger is plastered or placed in a special fixator that will support it during the entire treatment period.
+To begin with, bone fragments are repositioned under X-ray control.
+They are placed in the correct position, which promotes further healing.
+Immediately after reposition, the finger is cast or placed in a special fixator, which will support it throughout the entire treatment period.

-Application different methods finger fixation promotes better healing
+Application different techniques finger fixation promotes better healing

-For drug therapy, the following groups of drugs are used:
+The following groups of drugs are used for drug therapy:

 • Anti-inflammatory drugs - help reduce swelling and improve blood supply to tissues.
 For this purpose, Ibuprofen, Meloxicam, Nimesulide and Diclofenac are used.

 • Painkillers.
-Assigned to all patients during the first weeks after the fracture.
+Prescribed to all patients during the first weeks after the fracture.
 Analgin, Piroxicam and Amidopyrine reduce the intensity of pain several times.

 • Immunomodulators.
-Help activate immune system body, helping it prevent bacterial infection in the bones.
-Currently used Taktivin, Timalin, Levamisole.
+Help to activate immune system body, helping it prevent bacterial infection in the bone.
+Currently, Taktivin, Timalin, and Levamisole are used.

-Diclofenac is a non-steroidal anti-inflammatory drug often used for fractures, it helps to reduce pain and relieve inflammation
+Diclofenac is a non-steroidal anti-inflammatory drug, often used for fractures, it helps reduce pain and relieving inflammation

 Surgical treatment (operation)

-In cases complicated by a fracture with displacement, it is necessary to resort to surgical intervention.
-Any operation is stressful for the body, so there are strict indications under which it is performed.
+In cases complicated by a displaced fracture, it is necessary to resort to surgical intervention.
+Any operation is stressful for the body, so there are strict indications for which it is performed.

 • open fracture with displacement of fragments;